tillg/nginx_with_logins_vouch/README.md

 A demo setup for having restricted access to web-sites or specific paths within a website based on nginx. `docker-composed` based and deployed via Ansible.

+The behavior we want to achieve:
+* Documents camn be public, in our case: https://nginxtest.grtnr.io
+* Documents can be _secret_, i.e. only accessible after having logged in with google (any google account will do): https://nginxtest.grtnr.io/secret/
 ## Overall setup

 ![Setup](overview_components.png)